 Q: Is brand storytelling the new content marketing?

 A: Storytelling has been around since the dawn of time.
 We like to use jargon and labels, but brands have been telling stories for years and it’s great to see a return to basics.
 Content marketing is a bucket for all the forms of brand storytelling.

-Q: How can brands use AI to better engage?
+Q: How can marketing teams use AI to better engage?

 A: Bigger brands are already doing so, in basic format you can start with chatbots.
 As with voice, remember that people can tell brands what they think, feel and need, making it easier and more intuitive.